Skillet Pork Chops – 30 Minutes Only!

 • Cook until golden, for about 2 to 3 minutes.

-• Transfer pork chops to a plate or cutting board and cover loosely with aluminum foil.
+• Transfer the pork chops to a plate or cutting board and loosely cover with aluminum foil.
+Let them rest for 5-10 minutes.

 Make the Sauce:

-• Add the chicken stock, vinegar, maple syrup, and brown sugar to the skillet, stir and add 2 sprigs of fresh rosemary.
+• Add the chicken stock, vinegar, maple syrup, and brown sugar to the skillet, stir, and add 2 sprigs of fresh rosemary.

-• Taste and adjust for salt, acidity or sweetness.
+• Taste and adjust for salt, acidity, or sweetness.

-• Add back the pork chops back into the pan and drizzle some of the sauce on top.
+• Add the pork chops back into the pan and drizzle some of the sauce on top.
 Add back the tomatoes.

 • Sprinkle some chopped fresh parsley on top and garnish with a few fresh rosemary sprigs before serving.

-Nutrition Facts
+Nutrition

 Your email address will not be published.
 Required fields are marked *